Marseille: Multi-cultural influences

 Rich and poor neighborhoods exist side by side.
-Although the city is not without crime, Marseille has a larger degree of multicultural tolerance.
+Although the city has crime, Marseille has a large degree of multicultural tolerance.
 Urban geographers say the city's geography, being surrounded by mountains, helps explain why Marseille does not have the same problems as Paris.
 In Paris, ethnic areas are segregated and concentrated in the periphery of the city.
 Residents of Marseille are of diverse origins, yet appear to share a similar particular identity.
 An example is how Marseille responded in 2005, when ethnic populations living in other French cities' suburbs rioted, but Marseille remained relatively calm.

 Marseille served as the European Capital of Culture for 2013 along with Košice.
 It was chosen to give a 'human face' to the European Union to celebrate cultural diversity and to increase understanding between Europeans.
 One of the intentions of highlighting culture is to help reposition Marseille internationally, stimulate the economy, and help to build better interconnection between groups.
 Marseille-Provence 2013 (MP2013) featured more than 900 cultural events held throughout Marseille and the surrounding communities.
 These cultural events generated more than 11 million visits.
 The European Capital of Culture was also the occasion to unveil more than 600 million euros in new cultural infrastructure in Marseille and its environs, including the MuCEM designed by Rudy Ricciotti.

 Early on, immigrants came to Marseille locally from the surrounding Provence region.
 By the 1890s immigrants came from other regions of France as well as Italy.
-Marseille became one of Europe's busiest port by 1900.
+Marseille became one of Europe's busiest ports by 1900.
 Marseille has served as a major port where immigrants from around the Mediterranean arrive.
 Marseille continued to be multicultural.
 Armenians from the Ottoman Empire began arriving in 1913.
 In the 1930s, Italians settled in Marseille.
 After World War II, a wave of Jewish immigrants from North Africa arrived.
 In 1962, a number of French colonies gained their independence, and the French citizens from Algeria, Morocco, and Tunisia arrived in Marseille.
 The city had an economic downturn and lost many jobs.
 Those who could afford to move left and the poorest remained.
 For a while, the mafia appeared to run the city, and for a period of time the communist party was prominent.